 In its comments on the ISR meeting summary, FWS notes that there is a large riffle at the lower extent of the most downstream survey area ("UNIO-Tailrace Survey Area") that includes a continuous area of stable gravel/cobble substrate and may represent the beginning of suitable mussel habitat that was not surveyed.
 In addition, FWS states that the location of the UNIO-Tailrace Survey Area differs from the location proposed in the approved study plan.
 Specifically, the UNIO-Tailrace Survey Area was to start 500 meters downstream of the tailrace and extend a distance of 500 meters to a point 1,000 meters downstream of the tailrace.
-However, figure 1 in the Benthic Aquatic Resources Study Report shows the UNIO-Tailrace Survey Area started approximately 375 meters rather than 500 meters downstream of the tailrace.
+However, figure 1 in the Benthic Aquatic Resources Study Report shows the UNIO-Tailrace Survey Area started approximately 375 meters rather than 500 meters downstream of the tailrace with the result that the survey ended 875 meters instead of 1,000 meters downstream of the tailrace.
 FWS states that this appears to have resulted in the first area of suitable mussel habitat not being surveyed and recommends that an additional 500 meters of area below that which was surveyed in 2020 be surveyed for freshwater mussels in 2021.